 Search Engines Care About Page Loading Speed

 The fact that users care about site speed means that search engines do, too.
 Since their goal is to provide users with the best possible search results, they don’t want that to be a dud that takes forever to load.
 For that reason, at least Google has gone on record that they are using site speed as a ranking factor.
+That’s also why you should always try to optimize your Core Web Vitals and improve your Lighthouse performance score.

 This also factors in for other things the search engine uses to rank websites, such as bounce rate.
 If users get bored waiting for your site to load and hit the back button, this will also affect your search standing negatively.
 So, if your goal is to rank well and gain organic traffic, making your site as fast as possible is absolutely crucial.